Drop the Screwdriver: Why SREs Need Power Tools, Not Replacements

 When you aren’t spending 40 hours a week manually turning screws to fight fires, you can finally focus on architecture, proactive reliability, and fostering an actual human-centric culture within your engineering team.

-Meet Your New AI SRE Teammate at Ciroos At Ciroos, we aren’t trying to replace your senior engineers.
-We’re building the ultimate AI SRE Teammate.
+Meet your new AI SRE teammate.
+At Ciroos, we aren’t trying to replace your senior engineers.
+We’re building the ultimate AI SRE platform that acts as your AI SRE Teammate.
 We want to give your team the power tools they need to shift from reactive firefighting to proactive reliability engineering.